-- Let the official express his or her point of view. - Public officials, whether elected or appointed, have many parties competing for their attention.
-Use your time constructively and work on your presentation while you wait your turn. - Public officials and their staff are human and expect common courtesy.
-They may be more helpful if you treat them with respect. - Get to the point quickly.
+- Get to the point quickly.
 Show that you know how valuable their time is. - Keep it simple!
 Don't be too technical, too detailed, too complex, or too indirect.
 Get to the point, cover the basics and make sure the official understands your main point. - An unwieldy group can make everyone uncomfortable, distract from your message, and waste valuable time getting set up.
-Make certain that the group has already decided on a spokesperson and stick with that decision. - If possible, include a person with dementia or a care giver the voice of lived experience is powerful. - Your reputation is everything.
-You lose your credibility if you are not prepared. - Always ask for the official's support. - Remember to call/send a note of thanks to the person you visited to remind them of your visit.
-You could also send them a Tweet to thank them or remind them of the discussion. - Follow up your visit with a phone call or subsequent letters if your requests are not met. - Public officials are busy but are more likely to take notice if you make your presence felt through frequent correspondence. - Make use of facts, statistics, case studies, stories and involve people with dementia and their carers. - Message from Chief Minister Fabian Picardo #Gibraltar on #WorldAlzheimersDay. #LetsTalkAboutDementia #GADS
+Make certain that the group has already decided on a spokesperson and stick with that decision. - If possible, include a person with dementia or a care giver the voice of lived experience is powerful. - Your reputation is everything, so try to be as prepared as possible before entering a meeting. - Always ask for the official's support. - Remember to call/send a note of thanks to the person you visited to remind them of your visit.
+You could also send them a Tweet to thank them or remind them of the discussion. - Follow up your visit with a phone call or subsequent letters if your requests are not met. - Public officials are busy but are more likely to take notice if you make your presence felt through frequent correspondence. - Make use of facts, statistics, case studies, stories and involve people with dementia and their carers.